burntushanka/burntushanka/README.md

 I took a very VERY long break from pt… but I’m planning on trying to become more active ok… I miss you all my friends!!!!!!!

+—————info if you’re too lazy to read my sp (which I recommend reading)———- Call me either Kyle or sizzle!
+I am a girl who uses any pronouns!!
+I am a MINOR

+feel free to always INT or C+H unless I state otherwise!

+I don’t really have much of a dni atp..
+I block freely !
+18+ are on thin ice.. (since once again, I’m a minor) we’re cool as long as you aren’t weird!

+my main fandom atm is southpark!!
+I also like other things (listed on my sp) 💙💚 / 🎸📚

+I usually don’t interact first due to fear, you’ll have to make the first move if you wanna talk unfortunately……sorry!